Thunder Scientific Corporation - Humidity Generation and Calibration Equipment NVLAP - Code 200582-0

 TEST CHAMBER

 The test chamber accommodates various solid-state sensors, data loggers, chilled mirror hygrometers, and material samples for environmental testing.
 The 1200 humidity generating system incorporates a 300 series stainless steel fluid jacketed test chamber, with internal dimensions of 6" x 6" x 6" (152 mm x 152 mm x 152 mm).
-Access is available through a 1.625" (41.3 mm) diameter port on the right side for probes, cables, sample tubes, etc.
+Access is available through a 1.688" (42 mm) diameter port on the right side for probes, cables, sample tubes, etc. The test chamber also has an internal chamber circulation fan for improved uniformity.

 APPLICATIONS